webfashionist/RichText/CONTRIBUTING.md

 However, there are still many ways you can contribute to RichText:

-1. Suggest new ideas on how to extend the editor
+1. Suggest new ideas on how to extend the editor: ([https://github.com/webfashionist/RichText/issues/new??title=Feature%20request:feature-name&template=feature-request.md](Request a new feature))
-2. Suggest any update that would simplify the usage of the editor
+2. Suggest any update that would simplify the usage of the editor: [https://github.com/webfashionist/RichText/issues/new??title=Feature%20request:feature-name&template=feature-request.md](Request a new feature)
-3. Fix or suggest a fix for issues/bugs that occur
+3. Fix or suggest a fix for issues/bugs that occur: [https://github.com/webfashionist/RichText/issues/new?template=bug-report.md](Submit a bug report)

 ## Ground rules & expectations